-However, once the self-protective barriers, erected to safeguard our imagined and desired autonomy, separability and purity, begin to crumble and open us towards the unimagined possibilities of the unknown and the unknowable, then, together with the difficult work of “growing up” and “showing up,” we may be able to sense other, not-yet-imaginable, but arguably deeper and more sustainable sources of joy that can help nourish the inarticulable yearning within ourselves.
-Often pedagogical practice, and more obviously our consumer society at large, are geared towards meeting our desires for self-actualization and both external and self-validation, through an incessant consumption of knowledge, skills, relations, and material goods and services.
+However, once the self-protective barriers, erected to safeguard our imagined and desired autonomy, separability and purity, begin to crumble and open us towards the unimagined possibilities of the unknown and the unknowable, then, together with the difficult work of “growing up” and “showing up,” we may be able to sense other, not-yet-imaginable, but viable and arguably deeper and more sustainable sources of joy that can help nourish the inarticulable yearning within ourselves.
+Often pedagogical practice, and more obviously our consumer society at large, are geared towards meeting our desires for learning as self-actualization (Biesta’s “learnification”) and both external and self-validation, through an incessant consumption of knowledge, skills, relations, and material goods and services.
 Alternatively, we refer to those as our desires to look good, feel good and be seen as doing good by others.
 What distinguishes these desires from a deeper existential yearning is that they are always directed towards a projected, known goal that – once reached, is imagined as being able to satisfy our existential thirst.
 However, because desires are ultimately infinite and the gratification achieved from their realization is fleeting at best, and disappointing at most, this reproduces an incessant spiral of desire, consumption, and destruction.
 Yearning, unlike desire, cannot be quenched by directing our attention and energy towards a specific, pre-imagined goal, because we do not know (exactly) what is it that we are yearning for, and thus we can also not know how to address it.
-At least, not as the kind of (presumably) autonomous, self-transparent, control-seeking, separate individuals that we imagine ourselves to be most of the time.
-However, if that kind of self-perception can be undone, and if we can learn to sense and embody being differently – with all the nausea, fear, and disgust that this may entail – then, perhaps we may be able to tap into the immense joy that comes from (at least fleetingly) forgetting who and what we think we are, and instead sensing the gift of not only being what we imagine ourselves to be.
+At least, not as the kind of (presumably) autonomous, self-transparent, control-seeking, separate individuals that those of us socialized within the house of modernity imagine ourselves to be most of the time.
+However, if that kind of self-perception can be undone, and if we can be taught to sense and embody being differently – with all the nausea, fear, and disgust that this may entail – then, perhaps we may be able to tap into the immense joy that comes from (at least fleetingly) forgetting who and what we think we are, and instead sensing the gift of not only being what we imagine ourselves to be.
 And to be reminded that, at the end of the day, even that does not make us special.

 Works cited

 Ahenakew, C. (2019).
 Towards scarring our collective soul wound.
 Guelph, ON: Musagetes Foundation.

+Ahenakew, C. R. (2017).
+Mapping and complicating conversations about Indigenous education.
+Diaspora, Indigenous, and Minority Education, 11(2), 80-91.

+Andreotti, V. (2016).
+Response: The difficulties and paradoxes of interrupting colonial totalitarian logicalities.
+Philosophy of Education Archive, 284-288.

+Andreotti, V. (2019).
+The enduring challenges of collective onto- (and neuro-) genesis.
+Lapiz (Latin American Philosophy of Education Society Journal), 4: 61-78.

 Baskin, J. (2019).
 Global justice and the Anthropocene: Reproducing a development story.
 In Anthropocene encounters: New directions in Green Political Thinking (pp.150-168).